University of Kansas

 3. “C” or better in all math, science and engineering coursework

-• Application deadline for the School of Engineering is May 1 for summer and fall: December 1 for spring.
+• The Application deadline for the School of Engineering is May 1 for summer and fall: December 1 for spring.

 • Admission is selective.
 Meeting minimum requirements does not guarantee admission.